xmanda/xmanda/README.md

 You can find me on 🗃 [Linked In](https://www.linkedin.com/in/xmanda/)

-There's no time for impostor syndrome.
+There's no time for impostor syndrome

 ![monkey typing](/monkeytyping.gif)